Skip to main content

 • Type.

 • Text.
-A text box where team members can type in any information.
+A text box where team members can enter any information.
 This field can be marked as required.

 Shows an "Add field" form with options to name the field, select a type (Text or Defined list), and mark it as required for team members to complete.